baehyunsol/femtoGPT/log.md

   - I didn't mean to test dropout, but I forgot to set the dropout of #32.

 Why... maybe because a larger model requires much more steps to train.
 But #31's loss started at 6.4 and stayed there for 12000 steps! #32's loss started at 5.7 and began decreasing in less than 100 steps.

+# 33. A lesson

+I was doing a small experiment with `dummy_data/addition_dummy.py`.
+The model was initialized with (embedding degree 144, num layers 6, num heads 6).
+It converged to loss 1.8 very quickly, so I inserted a layer and continued training.
+I did this a few times.
+When a layer was inserted, the loss went up to 2.5 ~ 3.5 and quickly went down to 1.3 ~ 1.5.
+But there was one time, when a layer was inserted, the loss went up to 5.5 and never went below 2.5.
+Inserting a layer messed up a model!

+The lesson is that, inserting a layer might mess up a model, so we always have to create a checkpoint before inserting a layer and checkout the checkpoint if the insertion goes wrong.

+# 34. Training a Rust coder 7

+- tokenizer: bpe (1280 tokens + 64 reserved tokens), case sensitive
+- positional encoding: none
+- embedding degree: 324, num layers: 9, num heads 9 (12.2M params)
+- dropout: 0.1, base_lr: 0.001, min_lr: 0.00001, warmup_steps: 100, decay_steps: 50000
+- step: ????, loss: ?.????, elapsed: ??m ??s (apple M3 pro)
+  - each step takes 6 ~ 7 seconds
+- data: see `exp34.nu`

+I'm training 2 models in parallel.
+Both models' loss started at 7.2.

+Both reached 6.6 quickly (at around 100 steps), and got stuck at 6.6 (currently both at step 1147).